lubuntu-team/manual/source/2/2.2/2.2.6/qpdfview.rst

 .. image:: qpdfview-search-bar.png

 To make qpdfview fullscreen you can press :kbd:`f11` or :menuselection:`View -->Fullscreen` .
 To enter presentation mode you can press :kbd:`f12` or :menuselection:`View --> Presentation` which makes the content of the pdf take up the fullscreen and gives you no menubars or toolbars.
 To exit presentation mode you can press :kbd:`f12` again.
 To advance to the next page in the presentation press the :kbd:`spacebar` or the :kbd:`right arrow`.
 To go back a page in presentation press the :kbd:`left arrow`.
 To exit the presentation press :kbd:`escape`.
 To go to the first page of the presentation press the :kbd:`Home` key.
-To go to the last page of the presetnation press the :kbd:`End` key.
+To go to the last page of the presentation press the :kbd:`End` key.

 To make an annotation press :kbd:`Control +A` or :menuselection:`Edit --> Add annotation`.
 To view the annotation you have made or edit it again press click on what looks like a sticky note with a pin in it.
 To remove your annotation right click on the annotation and click :menuselection:`Remove annotation`.
 If you just want to highlight something right click on the text and select :menuselection:`add highlight` text.